DHTMLX/docs-suite/docs/grid/features.md

 ## Common functionality

-In this section you will learn about common functionality of the library which can be useful while working with Grid.
+In this section you will learn about common functionality of the library which can be useful while working with Grid

 | Topic                                                         | Description                                                   |
 | ------------------------------------------------------------- | ------------------------------------------------------------- |